 Clients

 EMI provides an extensive set of client tools in support of its provided Grid services.
-Bundled in four different installation profiles, EMI plans to consolidate this to consolidate client side installation closely following the consolidation of its Grid services into eventually only one installation profile for end users.
+Currently bundled in four different installation profiles, EMI is consolidating its Client tools portfolio by first introducing common EMI grid middleware access libraries, followed by a further consolidation into one client tools offering for end users.

 EMI provides partial support for the SAGA API.
 The requirements and effort for complete support of SAGA API need to be evaluated and eventually planned.